-Data can reveal the areas where your learners are succeeding, where they might be failing, what content they are engaging with, and what content isn’t resonating well.
+Data can reveal the areas where your learners are succeeding and where they might be failing.
+It can show you what course content they are engaging with, and what content isn’t resonating well.

 Learner engagement data can also answer the following questions:

-- How and where are learners interacting with an educational program – desktop, tablet, or on mobile?
+- How and where are learners interacting with an educational program?
+Desktop, tablet, or on mobile?